faucetsdn/daq/README.md

 Once installed, the basic qualification suite can be run with `cmd/run -s`.
 (The '-s' command line option means 'single' mode, rather than continuous test.)
 The first time this is run it will download the DAQ Docker image, which can take a little while.
 It should approximately look like this [example log output](docs/run_log.md).
+This commands runs everything inside of one Docker container named `daq-runner`.

 ## Configuration

-After an initial test-install run, edit `local/system.conf` appropriately.
+After an initial test-install run, edit `local/system.conf` to specify the network adapter name(s) of the device adapter(s) or external physical switch.
-If the file does not exist, it will be populated with a default version on system start.
-This is recommened the first time around as it will use the internal _faux_ test device to make sure everything works.
+If the file does not exist, it will be populated with a default version on system start with defaults that use the internal _faux_ test client: This is recommened the first time around as it will test the install to make sure everything works properly.
 The various options are documented in the configuration file itself.
 Note that the file folows "assignment" semantics, so the last declaration of a variable will be the only one that sticks.
+(The `local/` subdirectory contains all information local to the DAQ install, such as configuration information or cloud credentials.)

 ## Network Configurations